ekinsipahi/frontend/README.md

 The projects in this repository follow the following naming conventions:

 * ***Mini Project***: Projects that start with "Mini Project" are focused on HTML, CSS, and CSS frameworks like Bootstrap or Tailwind.
+* ***Small Project***: Projects that start with "Small Project" are focused on HTML, CSS, JavaScript, and CSS frameworks like Bootstrap or Tailwind
+* ***Medium Project***: Projects that start with "Medium Project" are focused on HTML, CSS, JavaScript, frontend frameworks such as (React) and CSS frameworks like Bootstrap or Tailwind
-* ***Project***: Projects that start with "Project" are focused on HTML, CSS, JavaScript, and CSS frameworks like Bootstrap or Tailwind
+* ***Project***: Projects that start with "Project" are focused on HTML, CSS, JavaScript, frontend frameworks such as (React), Uses 3rd pary api/library and CSS frameworks like Bootstrap or Tailwind
 * ***Design Project***: Projects that start with "Design Project" are focused on creative design work using HTML and CSS, such as creating an image of a character or a flag using only CSS.
+So the Project contains every aspect of frontend development

 ## Projects
 This repository contains the following projects: